SerhiiMatvieiev/FlickrPhotos-VIPER/README.md

 This project search photos through Flickr API.

-## Installation
+## Run Example

-Navigate to your project folder, and run command:
+If you want run example, before to open Xcode the first time, open Terminal in Example folder and run the command:

 ```ruby
 pod install
 ```

+After than open the .xworkspace file generated.
 If you're not familiar with CocoaPods, read this guides: [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html)

 ## License